lukesh-b/lukesh-b/README.md

 *I'm currently working on Terraform/Ansible for Infra and Detection ML model for tracking changes.
 While my public repos highlight selected tools and technologies, much of the hands-on work is being carried out privately — in private repos.
 As such, not all ongoing efforts or contributions are visible here.
-I strive to keep public-facing repos updated where possible, while focusing on my private projects which i update on the public repo depending on the progress.*
+I strive to keep public-facing repos updated where possible, while primarily focusing on private projects that are shared publicly as I progress.*

 ---